kasslent/klc-artmaking-with-scratch/klc-artmaking-with-scratch/README.md

 * Update the slides (in a text editor):
     * Edit the facilitator info (slide 2 + final slide) with your photo and details
     * Edit the Agenda (slide 5) if selecting different activities, or to shift timing according to age groups (Ages 6-8 have one activity with a break after the code-along. ages 7-12 have a break in between their two activities.)
+* Test out the provided Scratch Teacher account.
 * Practice going through the selected activities in Scratch.
 * Print Facilitator Guide and Solution Sheets for chosen activities.

 ## During Workshsop
 * Have Facilitator Guide accessible throughout the workshop, follow along in the guide for support.